unsafe0x0/priyanxhu/data/blogs/golang.md

 go version
 ```

-You should see something like: `go version go1.25.1 linux/amd64`
+You should see something like: `go version go1.25.1 linux/amd64` or similar depending on your OS and Go version.

 ### 3. Set Up Your Workspace